Marmeus/mad-hyperv/INSTALLATION.md

 The DHCP server I used for setting up the lab is from www.dhcpserver.de, a very intuitive and easy to set up.
 Follow the installation process as appears on this [link](https://www.dhcpserver.de/cms/running_the_server/).

-> :information_source: Do not forget to configure the firewall exceptions.
+> :information_source: Download it on `C:\widhcp` and do not forget to configure the firewall exceptions.

 Once you have completed the process executing `dhcpwiz.exe` , replace the content of the file `dhcpsrv.ini` with the following content.